mlsmall/Manging-Employee-Vacation-Requests/README.md

 ### Introduction

-For this project I create a RESTful API that allows employees from a company to make vacation requests.
-There is also an API for managers to approve or reject vacation requests, to view all current requests, and to quickly get a list of all vacations requests that are overlapping with each other.
-The APIs are designed using Python and Flask.
+For this project, I created a RESTful API that allows employees from a company to make vacation requests.
+There are also API endpoints for managers to approve or reject vacation requests, view all current requests, and get a list of all requests that are overlapping with each other.
+This API was designed using Python and Flask.

 ### Features